This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Marinate the pork tenderloin in a resealable bag with the 3 cloves garlic, 1/4 cup olive oil, and herbes de provence at least one hour or overnight.
+- Marinate the 1 Pork Tenderloin in a resealable bag with the 3 cloves garlic, 1/4 cup olive oil, and 2 tbsp Herbes de Provence at least one hour or overnight.
 Discard marinade before cooking.

 - Cut the tenderloins into 2 inch thick medallions and flatten each medallion slightly with the palm of your hand.
 They should flatten easily.
-Season both sides with salt and pepper.
+Season both sides with Kosher salt and freshly ground black pepper.

 - Heat a large sauté pan over high heat.
-Add the olive oil and just 1 tablespoon of butter.
+Add the 2 tablespoons extra virgin olive oil and just 1 tablespoon of butter.
 Once heated, add the pork and allow to brown 2-3 minutes on each side.
 Once both sides have nicely browned, remove from pan, transfer to clean plate, and loosely tent with aluminum foil.

-- Using the same pan, melt the remaining 2 tablespoons of butter and add the shallots.
-Cook for about a minute until they start to brown and then add the garlic to cook for just a minute more.
+- Using the same pan, melt the remaining 2 tablespoons of butter and add the 2 medium shallots.
+Cook for about a minute until they start to brown and then add the 2 cloves fresh garlic to cook for just a minute more.
 Stir while scraping the bottom of the pan to release any browned bits.

-- Add the mushrooms, stir well to distribute butter and flavor, and allow them to cook undisturbed for a couple of minutes before stirring.
+- Add the 12 ounces mushrooms, stir well to distribute butter and flavor, and allow them to cook undisturbed for a couple of minutes before stirring.
 This will allow your mushrooms to get slightly brown.
 Continue to cook until the liquid has evaporated and the mushrooms are golden, about 3 minutes.
-Sprinkle with the flour, stir, and allow the flour to cook for a couple of minutes until fragrant.
+Sprinkle with the 1 tablespoon all-purpose flour, stir, and allow the flour to cook for a couple of minutes until fragrant.

-- Add the Marsala wine and allow to cook down until almost completely evaporated.
-Then, add the chicken broth and cook for an additional 3-5 minutes while stirring occasionally.
-Reduce the heat to low and stir in the heavy cream and parsley.
+- Add the 1/2 cup Marsala wine and allow to cook down until almost completely evaporated.
+Then, add the 1 cup chicken broth and cook for an additional 3-5 minutes while stirring occasionally.
+Reduce the heat to low and stir in the 3 tablespoons heavy cream and 1/4 cup chopped fresh flat-leaf parsley.
 Then return the pork and any accumulated juices to the pan.
-Cook the pork in the mushroom sauce, flipping the meat once, until it’s firm to the touch, about 2 to 4 minutes or until it’s no longer pink inside.
+Cook the pork in the mushroom sauce, flipping the meat once, until it's firm to the touch, about 2 to 4 minutes or until it's no longer pink inside.
 Add salt and pepper, as desired.

 - Serve over pasta or mashed potatoes and a crisp green salad.